onja-org/w2_css_bootstrap_advanced_project/lab/README.md

 - [ ] Page works at 320px, 768px, 1024px, 1440px widths

 ### Automated Testing
-Run the validation script to check your HTML structure:
+Run the validation script to check your HTML structure from the project root:
 ```bash
 npm test
 ```